Where Will Our Healing Moments Come From?

 I suppose there are millions of answers to the question of what changed us.
 Each citizen will have their own response.
 I can recall three moments that touched me in the moment, moments when I realized each were important at a personal or national level.

 Music was as big a part of culture then as it is now and every once in a while, a song touched a deeper chord.
 He Ain’t Heavy, He’s My Brother by the Hollies was such a song.
 It was inspired by the story of Boys Town, a well-known orphanage for young boys.
 Sometime after it was released, however, it was used as background music on a news story about a black soldier rescued and carried off the battlefield by a white soldier who hated him, and the bond that created between them.
-This powerful song and accompanying battlefield images became a rallying cry for healing in America, touching us with a message of sacrifice and love.
+This powerful song and accompanying battlefield images became a rallying cry for race relations in America, touching us with a message of sacrifice, healing, and love.

 While in Southeast Asia I had a close friend, my best friend, who was a black kid from Detroit.
 All my other buddies were white, his all black.
 They all wondered what was wrong with us.
 I grew up in San Diego and had never really known a black person before, much less as a friend.
-I taught Mike about surf music and the Dodgers, he introduced me to Miles Davis, Thelonious Monk, Jimmy Smith, and taught me to play chess.
+I taught Mike about surf music, he introduced me to Miles Davis, Thelonious Monk, Jimmy Smith, and taught me to play chess.
 We both read Ayn Rand’s Atlas Shrugged and then discussed it for months.
 I came home from that year, Mike didn’t.
 I asked myself then and again now, how do I honor him in this moment?

 In 1976 I was stationed at Langley AFB in Hampton, Virginia, just a few miles from the Yorktown battlefield.
 Our young family experienced the nation’s 200th anniversary on the Yorktown battlefield, watching the re-enactment of the battle, the patriotic festivities, and the best fireworks show I’ve ever seen.
 It was a day of pride, thankfulness, and unity.